 The rock of Skaros is, in fact, a trademark of Santorini.
-Just be careful how to access it as the path gets a bit rocky.
+Just be careful about accessing it as the path gets a bit rocky.
 However, the view will reward you.

 Enjoy the famous sunset from the lighthouse in Akrotiri!
 The view is unique, and you can see the whole island and Oia in the background as the sun dives into the sea!

-It is incredibly easy to find a representative product of Santorini!
-And this is because Santorini is known for its local products, famous all over the world.
+It is incredibly easy to find a representative Santorini product!
+And this is because Santorini is known for its local products, which are famous worldwide.
 Santorini's visitors always make sure to take some with them when leaving.

 An emblematic product of Santorini cuisine is capers, which you will find in various forms.
 In particular, the most distinctive version concerns large shoots of the plant, which are dried in the sun and are intended to play a leading role in one of the most famous dishes on the island, such as the traditional Greek salad.

 They are cooked with tomato and onion and served on top of fava beans!
 At the same time, you will find fava beans in the classic Cycladic version, in brine, or just salted.

 Indeed, Santorini, one of the most popular islands in Greece, has a lot to offer.
 We would suggest you try 'married fava,' which is fava with sauce, 'tomato meatballs' or 'fake meatballs,' as the locals call them, 'fried white aubergines,' 'skate' with garlic, onions stuffed with pork, 'gardoumbakia,' celery croquettes, and eggplant stew.